senscience/nexus-delta/docs/src/main/paradox/docs/running-nexus/configuration/index.md

 @link:[The `acls.provisioning` section](https://github.com/senscience/nexus-delta/blob/$git.branch$/delta/app/src/main/resources/app.conf){ open=new } of the configuration defines it.

+### Elasticsearch configuration

+The elasticsearch plugin configuration can be found @link:[here](https://github.com/senscience/nexus-delta/blob/$git.branch$/delta/elasticsearch/src/main/resources/elasticsearch.conf){ open=new }.

+The most important flags are:
+* `app.elasticsearch.base` which defines the endpoint where the Elasticsearch service is running.
+* `app.elasticsearch.credentials.username` and `plugins.elasticsearch.credentials.password` to allow to access to a secured Elasticsearch cluster.
+The user provided should have the privileges to create/delete indices and read/index from them.

+Please refer to the @link[Elasticsearch configuration](https://www.elastic.co/docs/deploy-manage/security) which describes the different steps to achieve this.

 ## Fusion configuration

 When fetching a resource, Nexus Delta allows to return a redirection to its representation in Fusion by providing `text/html` in the `Accept` header.